 Adding quotes

-There a several ways to add quotes to Silkline:
+There are several ways to add quotes to Silkline:

 From a Request:

-Click "Create Quote" button or drag an drop a quote onto this button
+Click the "Create Quote" button or drag and drop a quote onto this button

 From the Quotes page:

-Click "Create Quote" button in the top right
+Click the "Create Quote" button in the top right

 Drag and drop one or more quote PDFs into the window

-Quotes that are dragged and dropped into Silkline are created with the draft status and then .
+Quotes that are dragged and dropped into Silkline are created with the draft status and then autofilled using AI.

 This loads a sidebar that shows all active quotes with parts that match the items on the request.
 Select one or more quotes to link to the request.
 This flexible workflow allows you to reuse quotes across requests.